theshohidul/FastAPI-Boilerplate/README.md

 # FastAPI Boilerplate

-A dockerized FastAPI Boilerplate with JWT, Loguru logging, Role based authorization, SQLAlchemy ORM with AsyncSession.
+A dockerized FastAPI Boilerplate with JWT, Loguru logging middleware, Role based authorization, SQLAlchemy ORM with AsyncSession.

 Some endpoints are added as demo purpose, like: auth, register and login.